Rpc

 aimrt::rpc::RpcHandleRef

-handle as a parameter;This method can optionally pass an RPC ServiceName field as the RPC service name during registration;
+handle as a parameter;It can optionally accept an RPC ServiceName field to be used as the RPC service name during registration;

 If there are multiple Proxies of the same type, they are distinguished by